Big Fat Lies Women Tell Themselves Part II

 The Harry Potter series of books created a world where words have the ultimate power, to stop people in their tracks, transform matter…and even kill.

-We may not be that far along in this reality…but I sincerely believe after some years of study and thought with behavioural models such as NLP™ and the Mythoself™ Process that words do have power.
+We may not be that far along in this reality.
+I do I sincerely believe after some years of study and thought with behavioral models such as NLP™ (Neuro-Linguistic Programming) and the Mythoself™ Process that words do have power.

 Watch your thoughts; they become words.